Visyond/website-hugo/site/content/solutions/modeling.md

       the presentations without exposing or changing the spreadsheet’s content or structure.
 With Visyond, you no longer need to maintain separate presentation layers on top of the spreadsheet.
+    files:
+      - descr: >-
+          Empower stakeholders to test their own assumptions without interacting directly with the spreadsheet by using Visyond's Interactive Presentations!
+        file: /img/Interactive Slides in Browser v3.png
+        title: INTERACTIVE PRESENTATIONS
+      - file: /img/Presentation With Chart in Browser.png
+    image: /img/Interactive Slides in Browser v3.png
+    link: /features/interactive-presentations/
     title: Remove Bottlenecks And Empower Stakeholders To Test Assumptions
 capabilitiesList:
   - image: /img/v_icon.png